tubbo/zen_garden/README.md

   installed, also notifies it of the deploy.
 - **rake db** uses database.yml to figure out your username, then creates a username and sets up the database with your schema.
-- **rails generate travis:configuration** generates a .travis.yml
-  configuration that uses this workflow for continuous deployment goodness.

 ## Usage